NSoiffer/MathCAT/docs/index.md

 2022
 * ✓ early January: prototype usage of preliminary MathML WG proposal for "intent"
 * ✓ January: Distribute MathCAT to a small group of students and other users for feedback and bug reports
-* ✓ February/March: Work on MathML->UEB translation
+* ✓ February/March: Work on MathML → UEB translation
 * ✓ April: Prosody implementation/compatibility with SAPI, One Core, eSpeak, and Eloquence voices
 * late April/May: add more intent inference rules (ongoing)
 * ✓ May: Release MathCAT as NVDA add-on